popelucha/ESSLLI-2025/03_description_logic/README.md

 ### Inferences

+* Alex is an employee.
-Alex is a person.
+* Alex is a person.

-RUB is an organization.
+* RUB is an organization.

 # First-order predicate logic (FOPL)